HorizenOfficial/evm-documentation/docs/integrations.md

 ## Connect thirdweb to a Wallet

 Use the following steps to connect to a wallet.
-In this example, the Metamask wallet is connected to thirdweb.
+In this example, the MetaMask wallet is connected to thirdweb.

 1. Click **Connect Wallet** at the top-right of the page.